Christine Abizaid: Career

-Abizaid has worked as a counterterrorism intelligence official in the Defense Intelligence Agency and on the United States National Security Council.
-During the Obama administration, she served as a senior policy advisor and assistant to the president for homeland security and counterterrorism.
+Abizaid has worked as a counter-terrorism intelligence official in the Defense Intelligence Agency and on the United States National Security Council.
+During the Obama administration, she served as a senior policy advisor and assistant to the president for homeland security and counter-terrorism.
 In 2014, she became the deputy assistant secretary of defense for Afghanistan, Pakistan, and Central Asia.

 In 2016, Ash Carter put Abizaid in charge of the Defense Innovation Unit in Austin, Texas.
 Moving to the private sector, she joined Dell in 2017 as director for supply chain sustainability.

 The 2019 Form 990 for the Middle East Policy Council lists Abizaid as a Director.
 As of December 2022 she remains listed as a Director on the organization's website.

-In 2021, President Joe Biden nominated Abizaid to serve as the director of the National Counterterrorism Center.
+In 2021, President Joe Biden nominated Abizaid to serve as the director of the National Counter-terrorism Center.
 The United States Senate Select Committee on Intelligence held open hearings on the nomination on June 9, 2021.
 The full Senate confirmed her nomination by voice vote on June 24, 2021.

 In 2022, Abizaid participated in a July 1, 2022 Situation Room meeting with President Biden to prepare for a drone strike targeting al-Qaeda leader Ayman al-Zawahiri.
 The approved operation took place July 31, 2022.
 President Biden made a public address confirming the operation had killed Zawahiri on August 1, 2022.

 In subsequent testimony to Congress, Abizaid asserted that as a result of Zawahiri's death, the threat of al-Qaeda "is less acute than at any other time since 9/11," and "the most likely threat in the United States is from lone actors, whether inspired by violent extremist narratives, racially or ethnically motivated drivers to violence, or other politically motivated violence."
 Writers for Lawfare were led to state that following the operation, it was "difficult to believe that [al-Qaeda] can exert the same threat given its leadership depletion".

 In 2023, delivering a lecture before the Washington Institute for Near East Policy, Abizaid noted that al-Qaeda has yet to publicly announce a successor following Zawahiri's death.
 Her comments briefly mentioned Saif al-Adel and Abd al-Rahman al-Maghribi as possible candidates.

+In 2024, Abizaid resigned from her role as the director of the National Counter-terrorism Center.